yooseeph/control-engineering-with-python-project-2023-2024/README.md

      - Download the project files (Code / Download ZIP)

-     - Fill in the available notebooks (a notebook per day).
+     - Fill in the available notebooks (a new notebook will be given every day).

      - Save your progress in your GitHub repository regularly!
+Start with a very small change and make sure that you know how to save your progress
       (learn [how to upload files](https://docs.github.com/en/github/managing-files-in-a-repository/adding-a-file-to-a-repository)).